FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

    -  When the IO signal is configured as CO0~CO7 (with "Arc Start" configured) or extended IO (with "Welder Arc Start" configured), and "Welder Selection" is "Welding", the first press adds ARCStart, the second adds ARCEnd, the third adds ArcStart, the fourth adds ARCStart, alternating and repeating the above operations; "Welder Selection" and "Point Speed" are hidden at this time.
    -  When the IO signal is configured as CO0~CO7 (with "Arc Start" configured) or extended IO (with "Welder Arc Start" configured), and "Welder Selection" is "LIN+Welding", the first press adds LIN and ARCStart, the second adds LIN and ARCEnd, the third adds LIN and ARCStart, the fourth adds LIN and ARCEnd, alternating and repeating the above operations; "Welder Selection" and "Point Speed" are displayed at this time.
    -  When the IO signal is configured as CO0~CO7 (with "Arc Start" configured) or extended IO (with "Welder Arc Start" configured), and "Welder Selection" is "LIN+Welding+Weaving", the first press adds LIN, ARCStart, and WeaveStart, the second adds LIN, ARCEnd, and WeaveEnd, the third adds LIN, ARCStart, and WeaveStart, the fourth adds LIN, ARCEnd, and WeaveEnd, alternating and repeating the above operations; "Welder Selection" and "Point Speed" are hidden at this time.
+   -  When the "Clear Program" or "New Program" function is pressed, the IO button memory will be cleared, and the next IO button press will regenerate the instruction.

 .. image:: robot_peripherals/031.png
    :width: 4in